jbx-protocol/juice-docs-v1/protocol/specifications/contracts/or-payment-terminals/jbethpaymentterminalstore/write/recorddistributionfor.md

 )
   external
   onlyAssociatedPaymentTerminal
-  returns (JBFundingCycle memory fundingCycle, uint256 withdrawnAmount) { ... }
+  returns (JBFundingCycle memory fundingCycle, uint256 distributedAmount) { ... }
 ```

 * Arguments:
-  * `_projectId` is the ID of the project that is having funds withdrawn.
+  * `_projectId` is the ID of the project that is having funds distributed.
   * `_amount` is the amount being distributed as a fixed point number.
   * `_currency` is the expected currency of the `_amount` being tapped.
 This must match the project's current funding cycle's currency.
-  * `_minReturnedWei` is the minimum number of wei that should be withdrawn.
+  * `_minReturnedWei` is the minimum number of wei that should be distributed.
 * Through the [`onlyAssociatedPaymentTerminal`](../modifiers/onlyassociatedpaymentterminal.md) modifier, the function is only accessible by the terminal that claimed this store.
 * The function returns:
   * `fundingCycle` is the funding cycle during which the withdrawal was made.